 Yes, every wedding couple gets full-sized JPEG’s to print without any watermarks via download.
 The higher packages offer a USB stick on top of the download.

-I prefer to get it right in camera, but yes, I do make sure to process every image you receive according to my style.
-I make sure exposure and color look good in my images, skin tones, and I adjust clarity, contrast, sharpening, cropping, highlight, shadows, etc. as well as other corrections as needed.
-Every image is processed with those standard corrections.
-If you want “Advanced Photoshop treatment”, which is typically anything that requires extensive time, like removing people or objects from an image, changing the size of body parts, doing makeovers, tanning skin where it’s obviously white from straps, shades or even hats, or any custom requests, then a fee is charged dependent on the size of the request.
-My standard processing of images look great from delivery and you can request to see a full wedding gallery before booking.
-Further, if you want to know how a wedding photographer edits a full wedding (which they deliver to a client), request to see the full gallery of images from a recent wedding, not just select images from a blog.
+Every photographer has a different version of editing and processing images.
+I prefer to get it right in camera, but yes, I make sure to process every image you receive according to my style.
+I make sure exposure and color look good in my images.
+Not only that, but also the skin tones, adjusting contrast, sharpening, cropping, highlight, shadows, etc. as well as other corrections and some blemishes up close to the camera.
+If you want “Advanced Photoshop treatment”, which is typically anything that requires more time, then a fee is charged dependent on the size of the request, and I send those out to a professional editor for a fee.
+Advanced photoshop examples are removing people or objects from an image, changing the size of body parts, whitening teeth, full skin makeovers, fixing hair, outfit malfunctions and repairs, fixing tan lines, and much more requests.
+My standard processing of images look good from delivery and you can request to see a full wedding gallery before booking.
+Additionally, if you want to know how a wedding photographer edits or processes a full wedding (which they deliver to a client), request to see the full gallery of images from a recent wedding, not just select images from a blog.

 Yes, absolutely I carry insurance.
 I don’t mess around with weddings.
 I’ve heard too many bad stories.
 For me, if a photographer doesn’t carry insurance, they do not value their business nor the couples they photograph.
 I can provide a certificate of insurance if your venue requests one.